flow-build/workflow-api/README.md

 ### TOKEN CONFIGURATION

+The default configuration is set to use a own generated JWT token.
+If an external token is to be used, the JWT_ variables need to be passed.

 - JWT_KEY (default=*1234*)
 - JWT_ALG (default=*HS256*, if set to RS256, the application will convert the JWT_KEY to a public certificate.)
 - JWT_PASSTHROUGH (boolean, default=*true*)